 I was raised in Auckland, the second eldest of a large family.
 I have three sisters and six brothers.
 It was in my family that the seeds were sown for my concern for social justice.

 I trained and registered as a General Nurse and went on to do post graduate training in midwifery.
 Stephen and I were married in 1973 and since the arrival of children, family has been the focus of my time.
-I have thoroughly enjoyed bringing up five children and I am loving being a grandmother to my four beautiful granddaughters.
+I have thoroughly enjoyed bringing up five children and I am loving being a grandmother to my five beautiful grandchildren.

 I began volunteering in the playgroup at De Paul House when my youngest son was a preschooler and I am still there.
 De Paul House provides temporary housing and support for families in need.
 I have gained so much from the families I have met there over the years.